 Polyolefins are macromolecules formed by the polymerization of olefin monomer units.
 The IUPAC nomenclature term for polyolefins is poly(alkene).
-The most common polyolefins are polypropylene (PP) and polyethylene (PE).
-These polymers are prevalent in a wide array of applications depending on the material characteristics of the polymer, most notably consumer plastic.
+The most common polyolefins are polypropylene (PP) and polyethylene (PE), for instance.
+In other words, these polymers are prevalent in a wide array of applications depending on the material characteristics of the polymer, most notably consumer plastic.
 Thus, molecular properties like molecular weight (MW) distribution and branching are fundamental and related to parameters such as material fatigue, impact strength, and resistance to degradation.
+For example, fingerprint principal component analysis can identify different polyolefin types easily.
 As a result, these properties routinely inform research and development (R&D) as well as for quality control and assurance (QC, QA).

 Polyolefins polymers are some of the most prevalent plastics used today and come in various types